40th Ave & Airport Blvd–Gateway Park station: Station layout

+40th & Airport-Gateway Park station is located in Aurora, but the line between Adams County and Denver County is immediately north of the station.
+As such, it primarily serves the Denver neighborhood of Gateway-Green Valley Ranch.
+Riders of westbound trains must cross the A Line tracks to exit the station, as there is no access to it from the west.
+The station is served by several bus routes and was integrated into a preexisting 1,079-space park-and-ride lot at the station site.

 Public art

 40th Ave & Airport Blvd–Gateway Park station features a public art piece titled Time Present as a part of RTD's Art-n-Transit program.
 The sculptures, painted by Molly Dilworth, consist of painted metal polyhedrons.
 The piece sits at roughly 50 feet wide and 12 feet tall and is mounted on the station's east platform wall.
 Time Present was inspired by Buckminster Fuller and said to honor experimentation, innovation, and future problem solving.